YellowJacketLinux/GCC-Bootstrap/README.md

 Step One: Build Ada enabled GCC 12.2 in LFS 11.3
 ------------------------------------------------

-In LFS 11.3, use the Ada and D capable GCC 12.2.0 to compile an Ada and D capable GCC 14.2.0.
+In LFS 11.3, I used the Ada and D capable GCC 12.2.0 to compile an Ada and D capable GCC 14.2.0.

-The GCC 12.2.0 built in LFS 11.2 will have an install target of `/opt/gcc-prebootstrap` and will only be built for support for `c`,`c++`,`d`, and `ada`.
+The GCC 12.2.0 built in LFS 11.2 has an install target of `/opt/gcc-prebootstrap` and was only built with support for `c`,`c++`,`d`, and `ada`.

-Once built, the directory `/opt/gcc-preboostrap` will be packed into a tarball.
+Once built, the directory `/opt/gcc-preboostrap` was packed into a tarball to be unpacked in the same location in the LFS 12.2 environment.

 Note that (other than glibc) GCC only has three library dependencies outside of GCC itself:

-* MPFR
+* MPFR (libmpfr.so.6 in LFS 12.2)
-* GMP
+* GMP (libgmp.so.10, libgmpxx.so.4 in LFS 12.2)
-* MPC
+* MPC (libmpc.so.3 in LFS 12.2)

-If any of those libraries have an ABI compatibility issue between LFS 11.3 and LFS 12.2 (I have not checked yet), then the LFS 11.3 versions of those libraries will be copies into the `/opt/gcc-prebootstrap/lib` directory before making the tarball and a file called `/etc/ld.so.conf.d/prebootstrap.conf` in LFS 12.2 containing `/opt/gcc-preboostrap/lib` will tell the dynamic library linker where to find them.
+Since those are the same ABI versions in LFS 12.2, I did not need to worry about copying the the LFS 11.3 versions into `/opt/gcc-preboostrap/lib` but I still needed to make a file called `/etc/ld.so.conf.d/gcc-prebootstrap.conf` in LFS 12.2 containing `/opt/gcc-preboostrap/lib` to tell the dynamic library linker where the new GCC libraries are.

-The tarball will be unpacked into LFS 12.2.
+The tarball will be unpacked into LFS 12.2 for Step Two.

 To test that it working, I'll add `/opt/gcc-prebootstrap/bin` to my `$PATH` and compiled the [hello.adb](hello.adb) program: